-objects-place settings, silverware, residual food crust, along with their relations-and retrieve the correct words to refer to them.
+Imagine you are at the dinner table with family.
+You might look at the table and say, "That knife is dirty."
+To produce this description (Table 1; #1), you clearly must recognize some key objects-place settings, silverware, residual food crust, along with their relations and retrieve the correct words to refer to them.
 You then drew attention to a property of one of them, in particular, that one knife is unsuitable for use.
 Someone listening might replace the offending knife with a new knife, thereby carrying out your (implicit) instruction (#3).
-That person had to figure out what kind of thing you had in mind by saying "knife" and get that kind of thing instead of a spoon, plate, or other handy object.
+That person had to figure out what kind of thing you had in mind by saying "knife" and get that kind of thing instead of a spoon, plate, or other handy objects.
 If you don't care for the kind of knife someone hands you, you might say, "I was hoping for a butter knife."
 When you said that sentence, you had formed a goal of what kind of thing you wanted and then translated that idea into the English phrase "butter knife" (#2) so that people would know what to get.

 So, even with this simple interchange, we can see that words can be activated by perceptual input and by mental representations and that they in turn can cause others to form a particular representation and to take action in the world.
 Your listener must understand the conceptual combination "butter knife" as indicating a shorter, blunt knife specifically made for butter or cheese (#4).
 Such phrases are constructed on the fly in English, and speakers make up and understand novel ones in everyday use.
 Finally, if you choose to, you might tell the children at the table, "Forks go on the left, knives on the right," which is not a description of that particular table but rather information about knives and forks that you hope (vainly) the children will add to their store of knowledge about the world (#5).
-If you are successful, this could some day result in the children placing forks on the left (i.e., changing the future world) when they set the table.
+If you are successful, this could someday result in the children placing forks on the left (i.e., changing the future world) when they set the table.